-A Faculty Member may terminate his appointment effective at the end of an academic year, provided that he gives notice in writing at least one semester prior to the effective date of such termination.
+- a.
+A Faculty Member may terminate his appointment effective at the end of an academic year, provided that he gives notice in writing at least one semester prior to the effective date of such termination. - b.
+Notice needs to be given to the Director of HR, the Dean of the Faculty, the Office of Faculty Affairs and the Department Chair - c.
 A Faculty Member may properly request a waiver of this notice requirement in case of hardship or in a situation where he would otherwise be denied substantial professional advancement or other opportunity.